All Runlayer MCP tool calls are governed by your Runlayer permissions and show up in

 Make sure the Runlayer server exists (admin)

-If it is already installed, you should see a server named Runlayer in the MCPs/Servers
+If it is already installed, you should see a connector named Runlayer in the connectors UI.

 Connect it to your AI client

-In the Runlayer UI, open the Runlayer server and click Add to MCP Client (or copy
+In the Runlayer UI, open the Runlayer connector and click Add to Client (or copy

 the proxy URL).
 Then enable/select the connector in your AI client.